Terradue/doc-tep-geohazards/source/tutorials/fastvel.rst

 and drop the selected images on the search result (or in the "Feature Basket" section once the Data Package is loaded) to this field**.
 Note that depending on: the Maximum Temporal Baseline [days], the
 Maximum Perpendicular Baseline [m], the Maximum Doppler Difference [Hz] and the Maximum Doppler Centroid [Hz], this number could be reduced causing the stop of the processing.
 To that matter it is recommended to put a larger number than 25.
-In the same way, at least to do initial tests, it is recommended to keep the images temporal sampling equal or higher to 12 days.
+In the same way, at least to do initial tests, it is recommended to keep the images temporal sampling equal or lower to 12 days (ex: 24 days).

 .. figure:: assets/tuto_fastvel_2.png
     :figclass: align-center
         :width: 750px
         :align: center

 .. figure:: assets/tuto_fastvel_3.png
     :figclass: align-center
         :width: 750px
         :align: center